apify/crawlee/README.md

           <tr>
             <td><code>APIFY_TOKEN</code></td>
             <td>
-              The API token for your Apify account.
+              The API token for your Apify Account.
 It is used to access the Apify API, e.g. to access cloud storage or to run an actor in the cloud.
               You can find your API token on the <a href="https://my.apify.com/account#intergrations">Account - Integrations</a> page.
               If omitted, you should define the <code>APIFY_LOCAL_STORAGE_DIR</code> environment variable instead.
             </td>